The I amsterdam letters

 Where is the I Amsterdam sign?

-The main set of letters is located at the back of the Rijksmuseum, the Netherlands’ premier art museum — just a stone throw from the Van Gogh Museum (which houses the largest collection of paintings by Vincent van Gogh (1853-1890) in the world).
+Until its removal, the main set of letters was located at the back of the Rijksmuseum, the Netherlands’ premier art museum — just a stone throw from the Van Gogh Museum (which houses the largest collection of paintings by Vincent van Gogh (1853-1890) in the world).

 Take trams 2, 3, 5 or 12 to get there (stops listed on the map).

-A second set of the I Amsterdam letters is found at the plaza of Amsterdam Airport Schiphol.
+Another set of the I Amsterdam letters is still found at the plaza of Amsterdam Airport Schiphol.

 Finally, a scaled-down version lives in the courtyard of the Amsterdam Museum (a must-see, by the way).